AnirudhKonduru/aplite/README.md

 - split: helper functions for reshaping arrays (ex., `chunksOf`)
 - prettyprinter: Library for pretty printing.
 Used for printing APL expressions and functions.
 - containers: for Data.Map
+- brick: for Brick TUI
+- vty: for for graphics-vty (that Brick is built upon) for handling events